alephium/www/src/content/blog/2023-01-17_ALEPHIUM-FLUX-Tutorial-Winners-54e81bd6064e/index.md

 description: 'On December 1st in 2022, the community was encouraged to enter a contest to produce the best tutorial about how to run an Alephium full…'
 ---

-On December 1st in 2022, the community was encouraged to enter a contest to produce the best tutorial about how to run an Alephium full…

----

 ### ALEPHIUM/FLUX Tutorial Winners

 #### On December 1st in 2022, the community was encouraged to <a href="https://medium.com/@alephium/alephium-flux-tutorial-contest-81054caf926" class="markup--anchor markup--h4-anchor" data-href="https://medium.com/@alephium/alephium-flux-tutorial-contest-81054caf926" target="_blank">enter a contest</a> to produce the best tutorial about how to run an <a href="https://github.com/alephium/alephium/" class="markup--anchor markup--h4-anchor" data-href="https://github.com/alephium/alephium/" rel="noopener" target="_blank">Alephium full node</a> on <a href="https://runonflux.io/" class="markup--anchor markup--h4-anchor" data-href="https://runonflux.io/" rel="noopener" target="_blank">FLUX</a>.
 The results came in and we are pleased with them.